pascal-parent/esphome/README.md

 I've tried to document it sufficiently that it is readable and easy to understand.

 ## Content
-This is a collection of ESPHome YAML scripts I use.
+This is a collection of ESPHome YAML scripts I use, each project has its own folder, please read the readme file in those folders for more information of that project.

 - LD2410C MMWave Sensor Module
 - Weather Station [Added 04 Aug 2023]